Rug Valuations: We Make House Calls!

-If your rug is dirty and needs cleaning, or you have an old rug that you think might have some value, find out more about how the Rug Gallery makes house calls to evaluate rugs for cleaning, pick them up, and also to appraise a rug’s value.
+If your rug is dirty and needs cleaning, or you have an old rug that you think might have some value, find out more about how The Rug Gallery makes house calls in the Cincinnati area for rug valuations including cleaning, pick up, and appraisal.

 John Maher: Welcome to The Rug Gallery with Sam Presnell.
 The Rug Gallery is an oriental rug company and carpet store in Cincinnati, Ohio.
 I’m John Maher, and I’m here with the owner of The Rug Gallery, Sam Presnell.
 Hi, Sam.